EllaNk/SQL-Task-5/README.md

 The above snapshot shows the total salary of the employee from the employee_salary table.
 The command used to get this result is as follows;

 _Select Sum(Salary) As `Total Salary` from employee_salary;_

+Top 5 salary earners from the employee_salary table;